 •the decision of opening a branch, as well as the name of the branch’s representatives.

 The parent company’s registration certificate, articles of associationand the name of the secretary and directors must be followed by a document drafted in the Czech language.
 The first step of incorporating a branch in the Czech Republic is registering it with the Trade Licensing Office and receiving an extract of the trade license.
 The licenses may be issued for a professional trade, a vocational trade, a permitted trade or an unqualified trade.

 After that, the appropriate documents must be deposited at the Business Commercial Registry of the Regional Commercial Court and a unique identification number must be received.
 The last step is registering for taxes, a process that is performed simultaneously with registering forsocial security and health insuranceandour team of specialists in company formation in Czech Republic can assist with in-depth advice on these procedures.

-Owning a branch in the Czech Republic may be considered advantageous from an administrative point of view - there aren’t numerous obligations deriving from this business structure.
+Owning a branch in the Czech Republic in 2023 may be considered advantageous from an administrative point of view - there aren’t numerous obligations deriving from this business structure.
 However, the main disadvantage is the full liability of the parent company for the actions of the branch, as this structuredoes not have a separate legal personality, as it is the case of a subsidiary.